google/osv.dev/gcp/appengine/blog/content/posts/2023-in-review/index.md

 ### C/C++

-C and C++ dependencies remain a critical pillar of our open source supply chains.
+C and C++ dependencies remain a critical pillar of open source supply chains.
 OSV.dev's coverage of C and C++ vulnerabilities with vulnerable commit ranges expanded significantly, with the [introduction of OSV records generated from CVE records in the